oerdnj/dp2025/main.typ

 As for the CPU and memory usage, there are no observable differences in the @hawk512-all-groups-resmon.cpu.usage_percent and @hawk512-all-groups-resmon.memory.

-==== SQISign-I results
+==== SQIsign-I results

-The SQISign algorithm with NIST Level I parameters has been tested.
-The SQISign-I public key has very favorable size - the algorithm outperforms RSA256/2048 and has DNS messages sizes in the similar ballpark as EC-based algorithms.
+The SQIsign-I algorithm with NIST Level I parameters has been tested.
+The SQIsign-I public key has very favorable size - the algorithm outperforms RSA256/2048 and has DNS messages sizes in the similar ballpark as EC-based algorithms.
 It is also one of the two tested Quantum-Safe algorithms that is not based on the lattices.
 Unfortunately, the signing and verification speeds are one magnitude slower than Falcon-512 and two magnitudes slower than EC-based algorithms and the algorithms in the Hawk family.

 #figure(
   caption: [SQIsign-I Latencies],